iSEE/iSEE/README.md

 :white_check_mark: heatmaps of multiple genes for groups of cells or for individual ordered cells

-:white_check_mark: integrated brushing in cell-based scatter plots with cell identities in gene-level plots
+:white_check_mark: integrated selection of data points in sample-based scatter plots with cell identities in gene-level plots

 ## Miscellaneous

-:white_check_mark: The interface will contain a continually updated R interface that provides the R code corresponding to each user interaction.
+:white_check_mark: The interface will contain a continually updated code tracking interface that provides the R source code corresponding to each user interaction.
-This can be copy-pasted into R scripts for batch generation of figures.
+The result will be available to copy-paste into R scripts for batch generation of figures.

 ## Want to try `iSEE`?

 We set up an instance of iSEE running on the `allen` dataset at this address: http://shiny.imbei.uni-mainz.de:3838/iSEE.
-Please keep in mind this is only for trial purposes, yet it can show a quick way of how you or your system administrator can setup `r Biocpkg("iSEE")` for analyzing your `SummarizedExperiment`/`SingleCellExperiment` precomputed object.
+Please keep in mind this is only for trial purposes, yet it readily demonstrates how you or your system administrator can setup `iSEE` for analyzing your `SummarizedExperiment` precomputed object.